IQSS/dataverse-metrics/README.md

 (Please note that if you don't have Python 3 installed, Python 2 should work fine too but Python 3 is highly recommended because Python 2 will not be maintained past January 1, 2020 according to https://pythonclock.org and [PEP 373][].)

-The list of Dataverse installations depends on `all-dataverse-installations.json` which can be updated with the following script as new installations are added to the [map][]:
+The list of Dataverse installations depends on `all-dataverse-installations.json` which can be updated with the following script as new installations are added to the [map][] produced by [miniverse][]:

     ./update-all-installations-list.sh